What is SAP's Business Warehouse

 Learn What SAP BW is in Under 5 Minutes

 We have developed a mindmap of both SAP BW and the entire SAP R/3 system for you to explore and understand the relationship and construction of the SAP BW system.
 You can download our MindMap by completing the form on the left.
+Or press the image below to get it as well.

 There are also an extensive series of blog entries on our site that further explain "what is SAP Business Warehouse".